abh15/mlfo-dist/README.md

 3. `sudo python3 examples/dyntopo.py <fognum> <numedges per fog>`

+4. In another terminal: `sudo docker exec -it mn.edge.1.2 pkill -9 /app/mlfo`
+5. `sudo docker exec -it mn.edge.1.2 /app/mlfo`

+Note that you may need to change eperfog and numfog parameters in the intent and set them to fognum,edgenum

-4. From another terminal : `curl -v -F file=@intent.yaml 'http://localhost:8000/receive'`
+6. In another terminal : `curl -v -F file=@intent.yaml 'http://localhost:8000/receive'`

-5. To start a new experiment , reset containers : `curl -X POST 'http://localhost:7000/cloudreset' -d numfog=2`
+7. To start a new experiment , reset containers, note that numfog should be same as in step 3 : `curl -X POST 'http://localhost:8000/cloudreset' -d numfog=2`

 ## Misc commands